sillycowvalley/TTLSim/Documentation/Blinky/Blinky_TTL_CPU.md

 ## Write strobe — WRPH = /CLK

-- `/WE = NAND(push, WRPH)` where **push = RSP_EN·(RSP_UD = up)** and **`WRPH = /CLK`** — the write window is confined to the settled **second half** of the cycle.
+- `/WE` is emitted **directly by the pointers/strobes PLD**, which takes CLK as a combinational input: **`/WE = !(push · /CLK)`** where **push = RSP_EN·(RSP_UD = up)**.
+The write window is confined to the settled **second half** of the cycle.
 At the start of a cycle the IR is still resolving and RSP_UD can twitch; a full-clock-high window punches that twitch through to /WE as a spurious write. /CLK keeps it off the strobe.
   Verified: zero spurious writes under worst-case packing.
 - The RSP_EN qualification in the push term is **mandatory**: with `>R` in the instruction set, RSP_UD alone does not identify a push.
 - `/CS` is driven directly by `RSP_EN` (both active-low) — the RAM is selected exactly on push/pop/R@ cycles and its bus is high-Z on every idle cycle.
-- Timing margin: /WE deasserts at the cycle-ending edge; the address moves only after counter-plus-mux propagation, while /WE rises after one glue gate — /WE is high before the address moves.
+- Timing margin: /WE deasserts at the cycle-ending edge; the address moves only after counter-plus-mux propagation, while /WE rises after one PLD propagation delay — /WE is high before the address moves.
 Enormous margin at demo clock rates; only a very fast clock would want a bounded write pulse.

 ## Data-in and lane sources